The Highton Clinic

 The flu vaccine is available to anyone from 6 months of age who wishes to be protected against influenza.

-Freeflu vaccine is available for the following people:
+Freeflu vaccine in 2018 is available for the following people:

 - Heart Disease